nodejs/node/doc/api.markdown

 ## Readable Stream

-A **readable stream** has the following methods, members, and events.
+A `Readable Stream` has the following methods, members, and events.

 ### Event: 'data'